FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 Insurance and Documentation Requirements

-Change of ownership: new rules for business acquisitions
+Change of ownership: rules for business acquisition

 Seller Guarantees in Partial Changes of Ownership